NIGMS/Fundamentals-of-Bioinformatics/AWS/README.md

 ### Creating a notebook instance

-Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new notebook instance in AWS SageMaker.
-For this module you should select Linux 2 and Python 3 in the Environment.
-In the Notebook instance type tab, select ml.t3.2xlarge from the dropdown box and set volume size to 20 GB.
-It is **important to shut down** the kernel at the end of your work to avoid getting charged.
+- Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new notebook instance in Amazon SageMaker.
+Follow steps and be especially careful to enable idle shutdown as highlighted.
+For this module, in [step 4](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) in the "Notebook instance type" tab, select ml.m5.xlarge from the dropdown box, and set volume size to 20 GB.
+Select conda_python3 kernel in [step 8](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).

-To use our module, open a new Terminal window from your new notebook instance and clone this repo using `git clone https://github.com/NIGMS/Fundamentals-of-Bioinformatics.git`.
-Navigate to the directory for this project.
-You will then see the notebooks in your environment.
+- You will need to download the tutorial files from GitHub.
+The easiest way to do this would be to clone the repository from NIGMS into your Amazon SageMaker notebook.
+To clone this repository, use the Git symbole on left menu and then insert the link `https://github.com/NIGMS/Fundamentals-of-Bioinformatics.git` as it illustrated in [step 7](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).
+Please make sure you only enter the link for the repository that you want to clone.
+There are other bioinformatics related learning modules available in the [NIGMS Repository](https://github.com/NIGMS).
+This will download our tutorial files into a folder called `Introduction-to-Data-Science-for-Biology`.

+**IMPORTANT NOTE**

+Make sure that after you are done with the module, close the tab that appeared when you clicked **OPEN JUPYTERLAB**, then check the box next to the name of the notebook you created in [step 3](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).
+Then click on **STOP** at the top of the Workbench menu.
+Wait and make sure that the icon next to your notebook is grayed out.

 ## **Software Requirements**